Freed hostage Joshua Boyle on why he went to Afghanistan and what his kidnappers wanted

 Over the course of five years, now with young children, the family was moved between 23 different locations, sometimes stopping only for days.
 All of the places were within 50 kilometres of the Afghanistan-Pakistan border, and they spent time in both countries.

-Often, they were transferred in the trunk of a car and frequently drugged with ketamine, an anesthetic usually used on animals.
-They were held in Kuchi huts, abandoned homes, one-room underground dungeons or homes purpose-built for Haqqani guards.
+Often, they were transferred in the trunk of a car and frequently drugged with the anesthetic ketamine.
+They were held in kuchi huts, abandoned homes, one-room underground dungeons or homes purpose-built for Haqqani guards.

 Coleman has remained private since the family arrived back in Canada.
 Boyle told CBC News that his wife had been raped, an allegation he first made soon after touching down at Pearson airport in Toronto Friday.